There are two types of life insurance policies.

 Understanding is Important

-Term life insurance is considered to be the most “basic” types of life insurance policies that are available in the market today.
-One of the main reasons for this is because term insurance offers only pure death benefit coverage, without any type of cash value or savings component.
+Term life insurance is considered to be the most “basic” life insurance types that are available in the market today.
+One of the main reasons for this is because it offers only pure death coverage, without any type of cash value or savings component.

 This type of life insurance policy will have a specific coverage time period.
-In other words, these types of life insurance policies are typically purchased for a set amount of time such as 10 years, 15 years, 20 years, or even for 30 years.
+In other words, these plans are typically purchased for a set amount of time such as 10 years, 15 years, 20 years, or even for 30 years.
 If the insured on the policy passes away during the time that the policy is in force, the insurance company will pay out the stated amount of death benefit on the policy to the named beneficiary.

 But, even though term insurance may be a more basic type of insurance when compared to permanent policies, there are still many different types of term life insurance that you can choose from.
 These types include the following:

-Level term life policies have a death benefit that remains the same throughout the life of the policy.
+Level term life policies have a death benefit that remains the same throughout the policy.
 Typically, the amount of premium paid on a level term plan will also stay the same during the “term” of coverage.

-Increasing term life insurance is a term policy that maintains the same premium throughout the term, but that has an increasing amount of death benefit.
+Increasing term life insurance is a policy that maintains the same premium throughout the plan, but that has an increasing amount of coverage.
 This type of benefit can oftentimes be purchased as a cost of living rider to a whole life policy.

 Decreasing term offers a death benefit that decreases each year (even though the premium will typically stay the same throughout the life of the policy).
 This type of term life insurance policy will end when the death benefit reaches zero.
 You might want to consider going with a decreasing term life policy in order to cover an unpaid mortgage balance over time.
 In this case, as the amount of the mortgage balance decreases over time, so too does the amount of death benefit on the decreasing term life insurance policy.

-Just like with term life insurance, there are many different types of permanent life insurance policies, too.
+Just like with term life insurance, there are many types of permanent life insurance, too.
 These can include

 Universal Life Insurance – Universal life is another type of permanent life insurance policy.
 It also offers both a death benefit and a cash value component.
 However, it is considered to be more “flexible” than a whole life insurance policy.
 This is because the policyholder can – within certain guidelines – change the timing of when their premium is due, as well as the amount of money that goes towards the policy’s cash component and its death benefit component.